Clinical Neurophysiology Fellowship Program

 The program is under the direction of Dr. Argirios Moustakas.
 The attending staff consists of faculty who have subspecialty training and expertise in clinical neurophysiology working within a robust academic Department of Neurology, including EEG, EMG, Botox and Sleep Medicine providers.

 Applicants must be graduates of an accredited training program in neurology in the U.S. or Canada and must be licensed or eligible for licensure by Vermont and New York State.
 The Division of Clinical Neurophysiology makes every effort to attract qualified women and minorities.
-The program prefers to receive applications by August 15 so that candidates can be reviewed, interviewed and a decision arrived at by October 1 of the year prior to initiation of the fellowship.
-Applications up to October 1 will be considered on a case by case basis.
 Active Neurology forms an important part of the training in this fellowship.

 For more information on application requirements, visit Application Requirements.